 Norway may not have a Punch, but Norway has Peer Gynt:

-Peer Gynt has so far been played approx 200 times.
+Peer Gynt has so far been played around 200 times.

 PEER has also toured in primary and secondary schools.
 Periodically, there has been feedback from the audience saying the show made them want to read the original script.
 And that’s not bad at all.